logzio/logz-docs/_source/logzio_collections/_log-sources/chef-automate.md

 <div class="tasklist">

-{% Download log-shipping/certificate.md server="to your Chef Automate server" %}
+{% include log-shipping/certificate.md server="to your Chef Automate server" %}

 ##### Add chef automate journal as as input